LucianBota/react-nft-page/README.md

 The "SearchBar" component
 The "NftCard" component
-The "NFTCardList" component which is a responsive virtualized grid that displays multiple NFT cards.
+The "NFTCardList" component is a responsive virtualized grid that displays multiple NFT cards, at first 20 then it loads more if you scroll to the bottom of the list.

 ### The "App.module.scss" file: